Tilting Point will invest up to $60 million in user acquisition for Loop Games’ Match 3D game

 The deal comes just a month after Tilting Point said it would do a similar deal spending $10 million on user acquisition for South Korean developer Storytaco’s Dangerous Fellows, and that was also after Tilting Point said it would invest $40 million to fund user acquisition for South Korean game publisher JoyCity to market the mobile strategy game Gunship Battle: Total Warfare.

 The Loop Games deal could turn into Tilting Point’s biggest yet, as the publisher will fund as much as $60 million worth of user acquisition for Match 3D in 2021, and it will provide app store optimization (ASO) and potentially other future services.
 By doing these tasks for the developers, Tilting Point is offloading the all-important task of getting a game noticed and the developer can focus on improving the game.
-This is part of what Tilting Point considers to be progressive publishing, where it starts small and builds its relationships with developers over time, said Tilting Point president Samir Agili, in an interview with GamesBeat.
+This is part of what Tilting Point considers to be progressive publishing, where it starts small and builds its relationships with developers over time, said Tilting Point president Samir Agili in an interview with GamesBeat.

 “We’ve been always trying to pioneer a publishing model,” Agili said.
 “We are really looking at the ecosystem of the market and providing things that will have a significant impact.
 The concept of raising your game, which is our slogan, is at the heart of everything.
 It’s not building a new game.
 It’s taking something that exists and accelerating it.”